imjustadude90/Fring-RedditTheme/README.md

 # Fring-RedditTheme
-Fring is a reddit theme.
+Fring is a reddit theme that anyone can use for their subreddit or use as their theme.